nicktoumpelis/HiBeacons/README.md

 =========
 **A Swift demo app for the iBeacons API in iOS 8, with Apple Watch support**

-HiBeacons is a fully functional demo app for the iBeacons API in iOS 8, written in Swift.
+HiBeacons is a fully functional demo app for the iBeacons API in iOS 9, updated for Swift 2.1.
 The app can be used to demonstrate beacon region monitoring, advertising and ranging, simply by toggling on/off three switches in the UI.

 The app also supports the Apple Watch, and implements a basic interface for starting all the operations from a WatchKit app.
 (The watch app acts as a dumb* remote).